intentframe/intentframe/README.md

 The test assumes the agent is already compromised.
 This is not a model-refusal or jailbreak demo; it asks a narrower question:

-> **If a compromised agent submits malicious actions through the supported boundary, does the runtime stop them before execution?**
+> **If a compromised agent with root access, submits malicious actions through the supported boundary, does the runtime stop them before execution?**

 We ran IntentFrame on a physical MacBook Pro (M4 Pro, macOS Tahoe) with real stakes: